Environmental law and practice in Australia: overview

 The importation of asbestos or goods containing asbestos into Australia is generally prohibited by the Customs (Prohibited Imports) Regulations 1956 (Cth).
 There is also other legislation, such as state and territory occupational health and safety legislation, dealing with the requirements for storage, handling and disposal of asbestos.

-Asbestos contaminating materials in soils will generally amount to "contamination" according to each respective state or territory’s contaminated land provisions (see Question 14) and prescribed persons have obligations to remediate contaminated land.
+Asbestos containing materials in soils will generally amount to "contamination" according to each respective state or territory’s contaminated land provisions (see Question 14) and prescribed persons have obligations to remediate contaminated land.

-Asbestos related duties and obligations are regulated at both a Commonwealth and state level.
-Each state generally regulates asbestos through its relevant occupational health and safety laws.
+Asbestos related duties and obligations are regulated at both a Commonwealth and state/territory level.
+Each jurisdiction generally regulates asbestos through its relevant occupational health and safety laws.

 In Western Australia, the Occupational Safety and Health Act 1984 (WA) (OHS Act) places a duty on employers to provide a safe workplace for all employees.
 It is an offence under the OHS Act to use, sell or supply an asbestos product without approval or to handle asbestos products without taking reasonable measures to prevent asbestos fibres entering the atmosphere.